Adapted from a persuasive speech I gave in my Com101 class this semester

-The famous graphic designer, Massimo Vignelli once said, “Fight against the ugliness.”
-As a designer myself, I spend a significant portion of every day fighting against the ugliness.
-If you describe yourself as a visual artist, musician, photographer, dancer, or decorator, you fight against the ugliness too.
+The famous graphic designer Massimo Vignelli once said, “The life of a designer is a life of fight: fight against the ugliness.”
+As a designer myself, I spend a big part of every day fighting against the ugliness.
+If you are a visual artist, musician, photographer, dancer, or decorator, you fight against the ugliness too.

 But why?
 Why do we do it?

 This is a tension that the church has struggled with since the emergence of gnosticism, a philosophy that labels spirituality as good and physicality as bad.
-The tendency to separate or rank the physical and spiritual is still alive within Evangelicalism today.
+The tendency to separate or rank the physical and spiritual is still alive in Evangelicalism today.
 We tend to see the spiritual as superior, while we treat the physical world as neutral or even negative.
 Beauty is a casualty of this faulty theology, quintessentially evidenced by the non-denom auditorium.

-Good, True and Beautiful
+Good, True, and Beautiful

 God has long been described by his church as good, true and beautiful.
 All goodness, truth and beauty find ultimate fulfillment in him.
 In the end, all beauty is a reflection of God.
 The principles that govern beauty—order and harmony—point us back to God and are ultimately displayed in the Trinity.

 In a book titled “Eyes Wide Open,” Steve DeWitt says it this way, “God creates beauty so we can know what He is like.
 Since He is and always has been glorious and beautiful, creation reflects this with seeable, tastable, touchable, hearable, and smellable reflections of His glory and beauty.”
-In this way, beauty makes an argument toward God.
+In this way, beauty makes an argument for God.
 This argument is especially poignant in our cultural niche.
 Father John Cihak describes its importance this way:

 In contemporary America, most people are not moved by claims of truth or goodness.
 Relativism has made truth to be whatever you want, thereby turning the good into whatever makes you feel good.
 So how can you engage the average nonbeliever?
 How can you place him on the road that would lead him back to the Truth and the Good?
 Show him beauty.